ctrlnot/FlockingSimulation/README.md

 ### Dev's notes
 - Try to mix different blocks for interesting effects on the flocking behavoir.
+- The more birbs, more satisfying! (for me at least lol)
 - No birbs were harmed in the making of this simulation.
 - Thanks!